AbhishekMankame/Extracting-audio-from-a-video-file/README.md

 # Extracting-audio-from-a-video-file
-this is extraction of audio from a video using Python.
+This is extraction of audio from a video using Python.